canonical/snapd/docs/interfaces.md

 ### home

-Can access non-hidden files in user's `$HOME` to read/write/lock and files in gvfs mounted directories owned by the user.
+Can access non-hidden files in user's `$HOME` and gvfs mounted directories owned by the user to read/write/lock.

 * Auto-Connect: yes on classic, no on native
 * Availability: implicit